 This is considering a hybrid can take advantage of all the 3 properties of a blockchain at the same time – scalability, decentralization and security.
-So taking a middle ground makes sense for sensitive industries like healthcare, national security, banks etc. However once you get an idea about both public (permissionless) and private (permissioned) blockchains, you would be able to relate better when different types of blockchains are discussed.
+So taking a middle ground is not unreasonable for industries significantly contributing towards the likes of national security, and private enterprises.
+However once you get an idea about both public (permissionless) and private (permissioned) blockchains, you would be able to relate and peruse better when different types of blockchains are discussed in a discourse.

 What is Private Blockchain?